-Supply Chain and Operations Faculty
+Supply Chain Operations Faculty

 The Supply Chain & Operations Department faculty are a group of scholars that embrace both research and teaching.
 The faculty team actively focuses on problem-driven research using a variety of strong research methodologies.
 Virtually every faculty member contributes to business-sponsored, problem-driven research.